Middle Market Investment Banks: Solid Entry Point, or “Plan B”?

 Advantages of Working in Investment Banking at Middle Market Banks:

 - Good for Late Starters and Career Changers: Recruiting is a bit less competitive, so you can win internships or lateral offers at these firms even if you do not have a great chance at larger banks, or you decided on IB at the last minute.

 - Potentially Better Culture and Deal Experience: Some groups and firms are more relaxed, and since there are fewer mid-level bankers, you’ll get to do more on each deal as an Analyst or Associate.
-These points also make MM banks potentially more appealing if you want to be a long-term banker.
+These points also make middle market investment banks potentially more appealing if you want to be a long-term banker.